gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows/index.md

 }
 ```

-And finally that got it working:
+And finally it works!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/vS2qgKDK7y4?si=FNlN2OBef58aj_Nw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-Well it mostly works now.
+Well it mostly works.
 There's about a second of input latency which isn't
 there when I run it on Linux or MacOS, but at least it can now open a window and
 get input from the keyboard and mouse.

-That brings us to the end of the 2 day period I've allocated for working on
+That brings us to the end of the 2-day period I've allocated for working on
 this project.
-Clearly it's not ready for use in "production" on Windows but at
+Clearly `llama` is not ready for use in "production" on Windows but at
-least I now know that it's technically possible.
+least I now know that it's technically possible to make it work.
+All the
+problems I worked around the past 2 days are not problems with `llama` itself
+but various other packages in the OCaml ecosystem (at least `conf-ao` calling the wrong
+`pkg-config` executable and missing Msys2 `depexts` and `ocamlfind` using the
+wrong path delimiters on Windows).
+I'll gradually work on upstreaming fixes to
+these problems but in the meantime I'll be playing my synthesizer on Unix
+machines only.